jhuopsys/spring2024/index.md

 * Courselore (ask questions here!): <https://courselore.org/>
 * Gradescope (assignment submission): <https://www.gradescope.com/>

+Check out the [Gradescope Information](gradescope.html) page for information about logging into Gradescope.
+(Unless you added the course after the semester started, you're likely already registered, and you can use these instructions to log in.)

 Please email <daveho@cs.jhu.edu> if you need to get access to Courselore or Gradescope.